AyraHikari/KernelAdiutor-repo/README.md

 2. Create a file, like yuka.json, and write like [this](https://github.com/AyraHikari/KernelAdiutor-repo/blob/master/yuka.json)

-3. Edit land.json, add your.json url like this:
+3. If you want to add new device, create a file codename.json (for example land.json).
+Or if you want to add kernel for exist file, just edit land.json.
+After that just add your.json url like this:

 ```
 [